Mortal/csaudk-submitj/tasks/median/README.md

 In this exercise, the **median** of a set of *N* numbers is the number in the set that comes after the first *N*/2 (rounded down) numbers in the sorted order.
+In Java, this means that the median is the element at index `N / 2` in the sorted order (since integer division in Java rounds down, and Java uses 0-based indexing).

 **Example 1**: If the set contains the numbers: